 Capital Budget: The Library's annual Capital Budget, which provides for routine capital maintenance and improvements, is submitted to the Board for approval each January.
-NOLS funds its Capital Budget through timber revenues, rather than operating levy revenues; adoption is therefore not subject to the Assessor's levy deadline.
+NOLS funds its Capital Budget through timber revenues and capital reserves, rather than operating levy revenues; adoption is therefore not subject to the Assessor's levy deadline.
 The Capital Budget is finalized and adopted in January so that it will can accurately reflect the completion status of prior-year capital projects, and prior-year timber-receipt revenues.
 See below for and more details on Capital Budget funding and development.

 Timber Receipts, Capital Replacement Account, and Capital Budget: In addition to property tax revenues, NOLS also receives a share of receipts from the sale of private and public timber and forest products from County and Washington State Department of Natural Resources (DNR) lands.
 Timber revenues can be extremely volatile and the amount received in any given year is difficult to predict.
-As part of The 2012 Plan, the Board redirected this revenue stream into a separate NOLS Capital Reserve Account.
-As a general rule, timber revenues from the prior year determine the maximum revenue base for the annual Capital Budget in the following year.
+As part of The 2012 Plan, the Board redirected this revenue stream into a separate NOLS Capital Reserve (NCR) Account.
+As a general rule, the revenue base for the annual Capital Budget expenditures is calculated in the context of the timber revenues received during the prior year, although the Board may authorize the use of other capital reserves or gift funds to address capital needs when necessary.
 After adoption of the Capital Budget, the approved revenue amount is transferred to the Capital Budget Account for expenditure.
-Capital expenditures tend to be somewhat more discretionary than personnel-heavy operating expenses, therefore in years of low timber revenues capital projects can be postponed or scaled appropriately.
+Capital expenditures tend to be somewhat more discretionary than personnel-heavy operating expenses, therefore in times of low timber revenues capital projects can be postponed or scaled appropriately.
 This budgeting strategy has worked well for NOLS, in that the District need not rely on difficult-to-predict timber revenues to balance the operating budget, and NOLS is able to budget for capital needs using a known revenue figure.
 As a result, NOLS is able to maintain public infrastructure responsibly, effectively address capital improvement needs, and make provision against future capital needs.

-OTHER FISCAL RESOURCES AND STRATEGIES:
+OTHER FISCAL RESOURCES AND STRATEGIES